Bimble/ros2-windows-fat/README.md

 - Unpack
 - Run Patch.ps1 to update the python scripts for usage with the extracted WinPython.
-- Setup your environment u sing local_setup.bat (local_setup.ps1 not yet supported).
+- Setup your environment using local_setup.bat (local_setup.ps1 not yet supported).